jiabeiw68/proj3/README.md

 - **Binary variables**: `click`, `completed`, `bounce`
 - **Continuous / count variables**: `time_spent`, `page_views`, `steps_reached`

-### Purpose of the Dataset
+### Dataset Purpose

 This dataset is designed to evaluate whether interface design affects user behavior.
-In particular, it supports comparison between Version A and Version B in terms of:
+In particular, it allows comparison between Version A and Version B in terms of:

 - engagement
 - navigation depth